gioexperience/serc/README.md

 for linux, is a remote command system (like ssh), but very very simple and with a simple security.
 You can execute shell command from a remote machine.
 Using netcat, he send TCP packet with a message to a server.

+I'm not abelinato, I know there is ssh and the possibility to execute remote command with ssh... but in my experience and many tests, a single command that connect in ssh, and pass a command in remote console take almost 2second for execute (for example a simple "touch /home/pi/file")...
+SERC only 0.14secs.
+In my very little and closed applications, serc is more appreciated than ssh.

+# install

 ```
 sudo apt-get install -y php netcat git-core
 cd ~